Lacraaaa/The-Stoat-Stash/README.md

 - File I/O (Simple Save/Load system)

 ## Examples
-See the 'Tests/' foloder for working code samples
+See the 'Tests/' folder for working code samples

 # License
 MIT License - feel free to use in any project commercial or otherwise